 The following changes to NEW RULE I, II & III were approved by the Subcommittee:

-NEW RULE I DEFINITIONS (1) "9-1-1 system" means telecommunications facilities, circuits, equipment, device, software, and associated contracted services for the transmission of emergency communications.
-A 9-1-1 system includes the transmission of emergency communications:

-(a) from persons requesting emergency services to a primary public safety answering point and communications systems for the direct dispatch, relay, and transfer of emergency communications; and

-(b) to or from a public safety answering point to or from emergency service units.
+NEW RULE I DEFINITIONS

-(2) "Department's website" means the website address sitsd.mt.gov/publicsafetycommunications maintained by the department for the State Information Technology Services Division's Public Safety Communications Bureau.
+(1) "Department's website" means the website address sitsd.mt.gov/publicsafetycommunications maintained by the department for the State Information Technology Services Division's Public Safety Communications Bureau.

-(3) "Joint applicant" means a grant applicant comprised of a local government entity that hosts a certified public safety answering point and a private telecommunications provider that have jointly submitted an application for funding.

-(4) "Local government entity that hosts a certified public safety answering point" means a local government as defined in 7-11-1002(2) MCA, that hosts a public safety answering point certified by the Department pursuant to ARM 2.13.304.
+(2) "Local government entity that hosts a certified public safety answering point" means a local government as defined in 7-11-1002(2) MCA, that hosts a public safety answering point certified by the Department pursuant to ARM 2.13.304.

-(5) "Private telecommunications provider" means a wireline provider that is a public utility, a cooperative telephone company, or any other entity that provides telephone exchange access services in Montana or a wireless provider that is an entity, as defined in 35-1-113, MCA, that is authorized by the Federal Communications Commission to provide facilities-based commercial mobile radio service within Montana.
+(3) “Private Telecommunications Provider” means a “provider” as defined in 10-4-101(15).

-NEW RULE II ELIGIBILITY FOR GRANTS (1) The following are eligible to apply for grants as provided in New Rule IV:
+NEW RULE II ELIGIBILITY FOR GRANTS (1) The following are eligible to apply for grants as provided for in 10-4-306 MCA:

 (a) private telecommunications providers; and

-(b) joint applicants.

-NEW RULE III GRANT FUNDING CRITERIA AND ALLOWABLE USES (1) For grant awards made during State Fiscal Year 2019, expenditures incurred by a grant recipient between July 1, 2018 and the grant award date are eligible for reimbursement with 9-1-1 grant program funding.
+(b) Local government entities that host a certified public safety answering point.
+(1) For grant awards made during State Fiscal Year 2019, expenditures incurred by a grant recipient between July 1, 2018 and the grant award date are eligible for reimbursement with 9-1-1 grant program funding.

-(2) Funds awarded to an eligible entity may be used by the eligible entity for purposes set forth in 10-4-306(2), MCA, and for such allowable uses, adopted by reference in this rule, and effective July 1, 2018.
-[TO BE SUBMITTED SEPARATELY] The list of allowable uses is available on the department's website.

 The following is a “clean copy/accept changes” of NEW RULE I, II & III that were approved by the Subcommittee: